Process by which SER symposia, concurrent contributed sessions, and poster presentations are determined by Society.

 - Starting in 2019, there will be a maximum of 2 symposium presentations allowed per SER member.
 The rationale for the cap is to provide opportunities for more SER members to plan and participate in symposia, and to encourage a broader range of symposium topics.

-Concurrent Contributed and Poster Sessions:
+Oral Abstract and Poster Sessions:

 - SER announces abstract submission system is open in late Fall.
 Deadline is usually in mid-January.